CleanCut/rusty_engine/README.md

 # Rusty Engine

-A fun and easy 2D game engine to make games in Rust.
+A fun way to learn Rust using a simple 2D game engine.

 [Questions], [bug reports], and contributions are most welcome!